 \subsection{Ablation Study on Key Components}

 \textbf{Impact of Dynamic Gating.} We ablate the routing strategy to validate our dynamic approach by comparing it with two non-adaptive baselines in Table~\ref{tab:ablation_routing}.
 The results first confirm the effectiveness of our dynamic strategy, as TableDART significantly outperforms the Random Routing baseline.
-Compared with the Non-Adaptive Fusion baseline, that is, a brute-force strategy where every instance is routed through our LLM Agent-based Fusion path, our method not only achieves comparable results on most benchmarks but also delivers clear gains on datasets such as TABMWP and HiTab.
-These observations demonstrate the balance of resource-efficiency and performance-effectiveness of our dynamic routing design.
+Compared with the Non-Adaptive Fusion baseline, which uses the same backbone models as TableDART but applies a brute-force strategy where every instance is routed through our LLM Agent-based Fusion path, our method not only achieves comparable results on most benchmarks but also delivers clear gains on datasets such as TABMWP and HiTab.
+This indicates that TableDART’s effectiveness is not solely attributable to the strong Fusion agent, but arises from the dynamic routing mechanism itself.
+As shown in Figure~\ref{fig:routing_distribution}, the learned policy routes most instances to the appropriate unimodal paths and uses Fusion only when needed.
+In many cases, a single modality already provides sufficient information, and forcing unnecessary multimodal processing introduces extra cost and potential noise, which is why TableDART surpasses the Non-Adaptive Fusion baseline on several datasets.
+Overall, these observations demonstrate the balance of resource-efficiency and performance-effectiveness of our dynamic routing design.

 \textbf{Impact of Resource-Aware Objective ($\lambda$).} We analyze the effect of the resource loss weight $\lambda$, highlighting its two key roles in shaping the final routing policy.
-(1) Effective Routing Policy Control.
-As shown in Figure~\ref{fig:main_body_chart}, $\lambda$ directly regulates the framework’s behavior.
+(1) \textbf{Effective Routing Policy Control.} As shown in Figure~\ref{fig:main_body_chart}, $\lambda$ directly regulates the framework’s behavior.
 For instance, reducing its value increases reliance on the computationally expensive Fusion path, causing more queries to be routed to the Fusion inference path.
-(2) \textbf{Regularization for Improved Generalization.} Table~\ref{tab:lambda_ablation} shows that our proposed Resource-Aware objective also serves as an effective regularizer.
-The highest performance, both in terms of average results and across four of the seven benchmarks, is not attained with a purely performance-driven policy ($\lambda=0.00$), but rather at a non-zero $\lambda$.
-By penalizing computational cost, the objective discourages the gate from over-relying on the Fusion path, a tendency that risks overfitting to training artifacts.
-Instead, it promotes a more balanced routing policy that generalizes more effectively.
-Based on this observation, we select $\lambda=0.15$ for the final model, which delivers the best average performance at a well-regularized point.